 ⇒Here I wrote how to configure a FortiGate with managed FortiSwitches as IGMP querier.
 It is a good solution if the multicast traffic has to pass the FortiGate.
 If the multicast traffic has to remain in the local subnet, this configuration has a big disadvantage.
 All multicast streams are sent towards the FortiGate.
-Having multiple TV streams, this will saturate if firewall interface quickly.
+Having multiple TV streams, this will saturate the firewall interface quickly.

 Using a pure layer 2 multicast application you better use the IGMP snooping querier directly on the FortiSwitch.

 For an AV over IP project from ⇒Crestron we had to find out the configuration by try and error.
-The support of Fortinet was no help.

 The problem we have is well ⇒documented by Cisco.
+But with managed FortiSwitches, it works completely different.

 Here the way how to configure it: